Carlos Santana Player Props: Pirates vs. Padres

 Carlos Santana At The Plate

-- In 35.2% of his games this year, Santana has had at least one RBI.
-He's picked up more than one in 13.2% and driven in three or more of his team's runs in three contests.
+- In 35.9% of his games this season, Santana has had at least one RBI.
+He's picked up more than one in 14.1% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.